nebunebu/nebvim/README.md

 ## Contributing

-If you see any issues, or have any feedback or suggestions, feel free to submit and issue or make a pull request.
+If you see any issues, or have any feedback or suggestions, feel free to submit an issue or make a pull request.

 ## Special Thanks